zkmkarlsruhe/ofxTensorFlow2/README.md

 include $(OF_ROOT)/addons/ofxTensorFlow2/addon_targets.mk
 ```

-Additionally, this include can be added to an existing project by running the `configure_makefile.sh` script with the [ath to the project directory as an argument:
+Additionally, this include can be added to an existing project by running the `configure_makefile.sh` script with the path to the project directory as an argument:

 ```shell
 scripts/configure_makefile.sh example_yolo_v4